October 17, 2013

 Tip: Don't use a spray collar when your dog is with other dogs.
 Another dog's bark may trigger your dog's collar.

-- Shock: The least humane is the shock collar which delivers an electrical shock to your dog when he barks.
+- Shock: The least humane is the shock collar which delivers an electrical shock to your dog when they bark.

-- Ultrasonic: When your dog barks, the ultrasonic collar interrupts him by emitting a sound only your dog can hear.
+- Ultrasonic: When your dog barks, the ultrasonic collar interrupts them by emitting a sound only your dog can hear.

 This collar is impregnated with chemicals and helps protect your dog against fleas and ticks.
 It is worn in addition to a regular collar.
 The flea/tick collar is effective for only a short time and must be replaced periodically.
 Be aware of dangers associated with flea and tick products »